simularium/simularium-models-util/actin_notes.md

 - test the new actin_number_types
   with 3 and 5
   make sure it runs without errors and visualizes
+- run tests: `make build` from root of simularium-models-util add more test cases to test_actin_number_types.py
 - add bonds: with offset of 2
    1 - 3
    3 - 5